Clustering with missing data: which equivalent for Rubin's rules?: Method

-By this theoretical framework, \cite{Jain17} extends the notion of mean (dedicated to real statistic) to the context of partitions.
+By this theoretical framework, \citet{Jain17} extends the notion of mean (dedicated to real statistic) to the context of partitions.

 However, because of the huge number of partitions, minimizing (\ref{critcons}) is highly challenging.
-The literature mainly deals with $\alpha$ tuned to 1 or 2, referred as \textit{median partition problem}. \cite{Vega11} distinguished four families of methods for solving it: non-negative matrix factorization (NMF) based methods, Mirkin distance-based methods, Kernel methods and genetics algorithms.
+The literature mainly deals with $\alpha$ tuned to 1 or 2, referred as \textit{median partition problem}. \citet{Vega11} distinguished four families of methods for solving it: non-negative matrix factorization (NMF) based methods, Mirkin distance-based methods, Kernel methods and genetics algorithms.
+The first two have interesting theoretical properties.

 NMF methods consists in rewriting the median partition problem as